nruffing/data-grid-vue/vuepress/docs/generated/interfaces/ServerSideDataServiceOptions.md

 Options to configure the built-in server-side data service including the POST url and optional callbacks to alter the data format of the request and response allowing.
 This allows the built-in data service to handle the data contract of any server.
+The server-side data service will only attempt to deserialize the response body if the HTTP status code is `200 OK` and the `Content-Type` response header is `application/json`.

 ## See